What is God Like?

-As we begin our prepared speech of repentance, the father interrupts.
+As you begin your prepared speech of repentance, the father interrupts.
 He treats you as an honoured guest, giving you the best robe (v.22).
 He gives you a sign of confidence by putting the family ring on your finger (v.22, MSG).
 He puts sandals, reserved not for slaves but for sons, on your feet (v.22).
 He plans a lavish celebration party (vv.23–24).

 God’s love extends also to the older son, who goes into ‘an angry sulk’ (v.28, MSG) and is begrudging of his brother’s forgiveness and acceptance.
 You can imagine the father putting his arm around him and saying, ‘Son, you don't understand.
 You’re with me all the time, and everything that is mine is yours – but this is a wonderful time, and we had to celebrate.
 This brother of yours was dead, and he’s alive!
 He was lost, and he’s found!’ (vv.31–32, MSG).

 The story (told to the religious leaders) ends on a cliff-hanger – how will the elder son respond to the father’s love?

 Father, thank you that you love me so much and when I mess up, you don’t reject me.
 The moment I repent and come back to you, you accept me and say, ‘Let’s have a feast and celebrate’ (v.23).

 It is vital to read the Old Testament through the lens of Jesus.
 We cannot simply apply the laws of the Old Testament to our society today.
 Nor can we take the concept of the ‘holy war’ (20:1–20) and turn it into a ‘crusade’.